stevienovak/SentimentDrivenRLTrader/README.md

   <img src="https://raw.githubusercontent.com/stevienovak/garage/main/Capstone_FlowChart.jpg" alt="Basic_df" height="400">
 </p>

 The data for the project downloaded from Yahoo Finance where you can search for a specific market there and download your data under the Historical Data section.
+We included a tiny dataset in the [] folder making up of 100 lines for you the reader to appreciate the file structure, columns required to replicate our work.

 Then you create a directory with the name of the stock under the data directory and put the .csv file there.
 Make sure the dataframe is in the format as follows: